codetech/Security-Presentation/slides.md

 So we can verify that the file was signed by me, but it's hard to work with.

-This would ok is we were signing a large file, but it just doesn't make sense for text.
+This would be ok if we were signing a large file, but it just doesn't make sense for text.

 ---

-.orange[Lets try]
+.orange[Let's try]
 ```bash
   rm statement.txt.gpg
   gpg --clearsign statement.txt